calcom/cal.com/packages/embeds/embed-core/README.md

 - Might be better to pass all configuration using a single base64encoded query param to booking page.

 - Performance Improvements
-  - Repeat clicks to show popup should be instant.
-There is some delay right now because of iframe being removed and being reloaded even if requests are cached.
-Iframe shouldn't be removed.
   - Custom written Tailwind CSS is sent multiple times for different custom elements.

 - Embed Code Generator